Welcome to my homepage!!

 56th Annual ACM Symposium on Theory of Computing (STOC 2024).

-Abstract arXiv ECCC
+Abstract Paper arXiv ECCC Slide Video

-8. Motivated by the inapproximability of reconfiguration problems, we present a new PCP-type characterization of $\mathsf{PSPACE}$, which we call a probabilistically checkable reconfiguration proof (PCRP): Any $\mathsf{PSPACE}$ computation can be encoded into an exponentially long sequence of polynomially long proofs such that every adjacent pair of the proofs differs in at most one bit, and every proof can be probabilistically checked by reading a constant number of bits.
+9. Motivated by the inapproximability of reconfiguration problems, we present a new PCP-type characterization of $\mathsf{PSPACE}$, which we call a probabilistically checkable reconfiguration proof (PCRP): Any $\mathsf{PSPACE}$ computation can be encoded into an exponentially long sequence of polynomially long proofs such that every adjacent pair of the proofs differs in at most one bit, and every proof can be probabilistically checked by reading a constant number of bits.

 Using the new characterization, we prove $\mathsf{PSPACE}$-completeness of approximate versions of many reconfiguration problems, such as the Maxmin 3-SAT Reconfiguration problem.
 This resolves the open problem posed by Ito, Demaine, Harvey, Papadimitriou, Sideri, Uehara, and Uno (ISAAC 2008; Theor.
 Comput.
 Sci.
 2011) as well as the Reconfiguration Inapproximability Hypothesis by Ohsaka (STACS 2023) affirmatively.
 We also present $\mathsf{PSPACE}$-completeness of approximating the Maxmin Clique Reconfiguration problem to within a factor of $n^\varepsilon$ for some constant $\varepsilon > 0$.

-9. Safe Collaborative Filtering.
+10. Safe Collaborative Filtering.

 Riku Togashi, Tatsushi Oka, Naoto Ohsaka, and Tetsuro Morimura.